rubberdok/webdev-demo/README.md

 ## Preparation

 Following these steps prepares you to join the interactive React demo of the crash course.
-This is not mandatory, but I recommend everyone to do it to maximize their learning.

 1. Download and install `Node.js` from https://nodejs.org/en/
    - Select the "Recommended For Most Users" option